2020 CKR Manhae Prize for Korean Language Winners

-This year’s Center for Korean Research Manhae Prize for Korean Language winners are Ariella Napoli (Barnard College) and Nicole Sim (Barnard College).
+This year’s Center for Korean Research Manhae Prize for Korean Language winners are Joseph Kim (Columbia College) and Maggie Moran (Barnard College).

 Manhae Prize is awarded to an outstanding undergraduate student in the Korean language program.
 Its recipients receive a prize and an award certificate.